mattbrock/k8s-minikube-eks/README.md

 ## Related blog article

-This tutorial also appears as an article on my blog [here](https://blog.cetre.co.uk/how-to-set-up-a-kubernetes-cluster-with-minikube-and-then-with-amazon-eks/).
+This tutorial project also appears as an article on my blog [here](https://blog.cetre.co.uk/how-to-set-up-a-kubernetes-cluster-with-minikube-and-then-with-amazon-eks/).

 ## Requirements